Elvis10ten/elvis10ten.github.io/content/posts/2022-04-06-your-computer-already-distributed-system-why-isnt-your-os/index.md

        Other L1/L2 | 130 | 65 | - |
        1-hop cache | 190 | 95 | 60 |
        2-hop cache | 260 | 130 | 70 |

+       <small>Table 1: Latency of cache access for the PC in Figure 1.</small>

 ## Implications
 ### Message passing vs. shared memory